riskthatbiscuit/README_generator/output/README.md

 There are no tests for this application

 ## How to Contribute 🤝
-If people wish to contribute to this project, email me
+If people wish to contribute the can email me

 ## Questions
 For any additional questions, please contact me: